DUNE-DAQ/iomanager/docs/Updating.md

 ## Update Schema Usage

-For modules which loop over ModInit::qinfos, they should now loop over ModInit::conn_refs (or update to using DAQModuleHelper, below)
+For modules which loop over `ModInit::qinfos`, they should now loop over `ModInit::conn_refs` (or update to using DAQModuleHelper, below)

 ## Update DAQModuleHelper Usage